kafka4beam/supervisor3/README.md

 perspective it's a normal exit, whilst from supervisor's perspective, it's an abnormal exit.

-5. Normal, and {shutdown, _} exit reasons are all treated the same (i.e. are regarded as normal exits).
+5. Normal, and {shutdown, _} exit reasons are all treated the same (i.e. are regarded as normal exits)

-6. Rename the module to supervisor3.
+6. Rename the module to supervisor3

-7. Introduce post_init callback.
+7. Introduce post_init callback
-If Callback:init/1 returns 'post_init', Callback:post_init/1 is called to perform the genuine initialization work.
-This is to avoid crashes in Callback:init/1 which may prevent the parent supervisor from restarting it.

-8. Call os:timestamp/0 and timer:now_diff/2 for timestamps.
+8. Call os:timestamp/0 and timer:now_diff/2 for timestamps

-9. Ignore delayed retry in MaxR accumulation.
+9. Ignore delayed retry in MaxR accumulation

-10. Use specs by default

 Modifications 1-5 are (C) 2010-2013 GoPivotal, Inc.

-Modifications 6-10 are (C) 2015-2016 Klarna AB
+Modifications 6-9 are (C) 2015 Klarna AB